Eustachekamala/Eustachekamala/README.md

 <p>
   I’m a collaborative, solutions-driven developer with a passion for building impactful tools.
   I enjoy contributing to open-source projects, collaborating closely with developers, and continually seeking opportunities for growth.
-  My mission is to leverage cutting-edge technologies to solve real-world problems—whether it’s optimizing workflows, enhancing user experiences, or developing scalable systems.
+  My mission is to leverage cutting-edge technologies to solve real-world problems, whether it’s optimizing workflows, enhancing user experiences, or developing scalable systems.
 </p>

 ---